 - The OAT or GRE is required for all applicants.

-- The test date must be no earlier than two years prior to the opening of the current OptomCAS session, and the first attempt no later than February 13, 2020 for scores to be valid for Fall 2020 entry.
-Applicants can retake the exam on or before April 1, 2020 for Fall 2020
+- The test date must be no earlier than three years prior to the opening of the current OptomCAS session, and the first attempt no later than March 1, 2024 for scores to be valid for Fall 2024 entry.

 English Language Proficiency